salmankhwaja/InfoSecDocs/nginex_enable_tls_1_2.md

 # systemctl reload nginx.service
 ```

 In other words, one has to **locate the correct configuration file for nginex Website**, and add the following **snippet**.
-This will also remidaite the Lucky13 vulnerability in nginex.
+This will also remedaite the Lucky13 vulnerability in nginex.

 ```
 ssl_protocols TLSv1.2;